JetBrains/amper/docs/src/user-guide/plugins/topics/configuration.md

     they are **not yet ready** to be used by plugin authors in their own Kotlin code.

-You may read the following sections at your leisure if you seek to better understand how dependency notation, task actions or "short forms" work in Amper.
+You may read the following sections at your leisure if you seek to better understand how dependency notation, task actions or "short forms" work in Kargo.

 ### Shorthand notation